s2gos-dev/s2gos-controller/s2gos-server/README.md

 ## Airflow

-Running a local Airflow instance with some test DAGs:
+Start by running a local Airflow instance with some test DAGs:
 ```commandline
 cd s2gos-airflow
 pixi install
 pixi run airflow standalone
 ```

-Running the S2GOS gateway server with a local Airflow instance:
+Then run the S2GOS gateway server with the local Airflow instance (assuming the local Airflow webserver runs on http://localhost:8080):

 ```commandline
 pixi shell